tarreislam/Autoit-Events/README.md

 ## About AutoIt-Events

-**AutoIt-Events** is a a Event observer inspired from laravels Event observer.
+**AutoIt-Events** is an event Observer and is a core dependency for [Autoit-Socket-IO](https://github.com/tarreislam/Autoit-Socket-IO) but can be used for any Autoit project.

 ### Example